8ounces(227 grams) stale white rollssuch as Kaisersemmel

 Once the onions and Speck have cooled, add to the bowl with the bread.
 Add the eggs, flour, parsley, salt, and nutmeg.

-Mix together the ingredients with your hands until well combined.
+Mix together the ingredients with your hands until evenly distributed.

 Allow the mixture to rest at room temperature for 15 minutes, then divide into 10 equal pieces.

-Lightly moisten hands with water and form each piece into a compact ball.
+With hands lightly moistened with water, form each piece into a compact ball.
 Each ball should be about 2.5- 3 inches (6-8 centimeters) wide.

 Serve immediately in hot beef broth with fresh chives.